Iran–Israel conflict during the Syrian civil war

-The Iran–Israel conflict during the Syrian civil war refers to the Iranian–Israeli standoff in and around Syria during the Syrian conflict.
-With increasing Iranian involvement in Syria from 2011 onwards, the conflict shifted from a proxy war into a direct confrontation by early 2018.
+With increasing Iranian involvement in Syrian civil war from 2011 onwards, the conflict between Iran and Israel shifted from a proxy war into a direct confrontation by early 2018.

 History

 One of the first reported Israeli airstike against Iranian-linked targets in Syria was on 30 January 2013, when Israeli aircraft struck a Syrian convoy in Rif Dimashq allegedly transporting Iranian weapons to Hezbollah.

 Israel historically refused to comment on its purported actions in Syria, allegedly so that the Syrian government would not feel obliged to retaliate.

 In March 2017, Syria launched anti-aircraft missiles toward Israeli-controlled parts of the Golan Heights, allegedly targeting Israeli Air Force aircraft, which Syria claimed were on their way to attack targets in Palmyra, Syria.
 After the incident, the State of Israel stated it was targeting weapons shipments headed toward anti-Israeli forces, specifically Hezbollah, located in Lebanon.
 Israel denied Syria's claim that one jet fighter was shot down with another one damaged.
 Israel has not reported any pilots or aircraft missing in Syria, or anywhere else in the Middle East following the incident.
 According to some sources, the incident was the first time Israeli officials confirmed an Israeli strike on a Hezbollah convoy during the Syrian Civil War.

 By early December 2017, the Israeli Air Force confirmed at least 100 attacks over the past six years in Syria, all targeting arms convoys of Hezbollah and the Ba'athists.
 In September 2018, the Israeli Air Force stated that it had conducted over 200 airstrikes on Iranian targets in 2017–2018 alone.

 The most significant direct encounter to date between Israel and Iran, was on 18 May 2018, when Israel claimed it struck nearly all key Iranian military targets in Syria, including the IRGC's logisitics headquarters, after an Iranian rocket attack in the Golan Heights.
 Israel's response was its largest strike in Syria since the Yom Kippur War in 1973.

 In 2023 and 2024, following the start of the Gaza war, the Israeli strikes in Syria increased in frequency and intensity.
 It was reported that Israel stopped providing advanced warnings and were "bombing to kill".